Mac Crash to Desktop

 After I entered the two console commands, Ctrl/J'd to Coran's location, and asked him to join the party, the game crashed when I removed him from the party.

-#15 Updated by Phil Irey almost 2 years ago
+#15 Updated by Phil Irey about 2 years ago

 Yes, I see the same exact problem on the menu screens.
 When the cursor is not over one of the menu buttons, trackpad touches (but not touching hard enough for a click) on certain parts of the trackpad it is interpreted as a trackpad click in a menu button on different part of the screen.
 I think this also might be triggering the scrolling cursor change I keep running into.

-#16 Updated by Richard Hilton almost 2 years ago
+#16 Updated by Richard Hilton about 2 years ago

 It may be the tap to click setting.
 Would need to check but it appears as if the tap is intepreted as if the screen was touched at the same location so top left of trackpad selects top left of screen and so on.

-#17 Updated by Phil Irey almost 2 years ago
+#17 Updated by Phil Irey about 2 years ago

 I see what the issue is now.